efepekgoz/efepekgoz.dev/README.md

-# Efe Pekgöz | Developer Portfolio
+# efepekgoz.dev | Developer Portfolio Website

-Welcome to my interactive developer portfolio — a single-page web app that showcases my background, education, experience, and selected projects across data science, AI/ML, and game development.
+Welcome to my interactive developer portfolio.
+A single-page web app that showcases my background, education, experience, and selected projects across data science, AI/ML, game development and others.

 ### About

 This portfolio was built to represent my professional identity as an AI MSc graduate and aspiring data analyst.
 It includes detailed sections on:

-- Personal Introduction
+- Personal Intro
-- Education (Postgrad & Undergrad)
+- Education
 - Work Experience
-- Highlighted Projects (AI/ML, GameDev, Mobile Apps)
+- Highlighted Projects (AI/ML, GameDev, Other)
-- Contact Information
+- Contact Info

 ---